Center for Accessibility Resources & Services

 NOTE: Students who have a disability but do not anticipate a need for accommodations or services while at NECC are also encouraged to register with the Center for Accessibility Resources & Services.

 Disability related documentation is kept strictly confidential, and students can present documentation without requesting services or accommodations.
 Should an unanticipated need for services or accommodations arise, the Center for Accessibility Resources & Services can begin to assist the student without delay if their disability related documentation is already on file.

 Potential Accommodations and Support Services Include but are not Limited to:

 - Accessible furniture

 - Classroom and environmental modifications, such as preferential seating and testing accommodations

 - Note taking support

-- Paraprofessional accommodations assistants (such as scribes, note takers)
+- Paraprofessional accommodations assistant (such as scribes, visual aide)

 - Special computer software and other devices